Nathan-Part/Artistly/README.md

 # Artistly

-Artistly is a small React application that lets users search for music artists and explore a dedicated detail page with biography, visual assets, and top tracks.
+Artistly is a React application that lets users search for music artists and open a dedicated detail page with biography, images, metadata, and top tracks.

-The project uses data from [TheAudioDB](https://www.theaudiodb.com/) and was built with React, TypeScript, Vite, and Tailwind CSS.
+The project uses data from [TheAudioDB](https://www.theaudiodb.com/) and is built with React, TypeScript, Vite, React Router, and Tailwind CSS.

 ## Features